zduvall/ODQ/README.md

-# ODQ
+# DOT

-## Outcome and Diagnostic Questionnaires for mental-health and other helping professionals
+## Diagnostic and Outcome Testing for mental-health and other helping professionals